Call us on 01688 400682

 Salen (meaning small inlet) is located on the Isle of Mull's east coast approximately midway along the length of the Sound Of Mull.
 The village acts as a hub for many islanders as its location is accessible by those living in both the north and central areas of Mull.

 The village centre is based around a main street, which carries through traffic between Craignure in the south and Tobermory in the north.
-There is a village shop and post office, a self service laundrette, a bike hire and repair shop, garage, fish and shellfish shop, garden and tool suppliers, filling station, church, doctors, restaurant and a cafe.
+There is a village shop and post office, garage, fish and shellfish shop, garden and tool suppliers, filling station, church, doctors, licensed hotel and several cafes.

 The village is set just in from the coastline at the head of Salen bay.
 A back road leads to the old pier, which at one time was a busy thoroughfare for goods onto the island.
 Near the old pier is a second smaller pier which is still in active use by a hand dived scallop fishery.